web3/web3.js/docs/_build/html/_sources/web3-eth-iban.txt

 Parameters
 ----------

-1. ``String``: the iban address to instantiate an Iban instance from.
+1. ``String``: the IBAN address to instantiate an Iban instance from.

 -------
 Returns